mlfearon/nosema-floral-visitation/data/README_for_Zbrozek_et_al_Ecology&Evolution.txt

 Year			Year of sample collection, all from 2016 Site_Year		Concatenated Site and Year.
 Visit			Visit number to the site, each site was visited twice for this study.
 The first and second visit are indicated by “1” and “2”, respectively.
-Date			Date that the video recording was conducted during the visit to that site.
+Date			Date that the video recording was conducted during the visit to that site (MM/DD/YYYY).
 Lat			Latitude coordinate for the Site
 Long			Longitude coordinate for the Site
 StartHour		The hour that the video recording started.